andre-janino/JumboStoreLocator/README.md

 #### Google Maps API

 - _`Google maps API`_ is used to retrieve the 5 closes stores based on a given location, as well as displaying said stores on an embedded map on the _`frontend`_ project.

+#### Spring Cloud Config

+- _`Spring Cloud Config`_ implements the third factor in the Twelve-Factor App Methodology, which ensures separation between code and configuration.

 #### TODO: add remainder of the used tech stack (still to be defined)